-Situations that trigger anxiety and are often difficult for children with social anxiety disorder are speaking in front of the class, talking with unfamiliar children, performing in front of others, taking tests and interacting with strangers.
+Situations that trigger anxiety and are often difficult for children with social anxiety disorder are speaking in front of the class, talking with unfamiliar children, performing in front of others, starting conversations, taking tests and interacting with strangers.

 Children with social anxiety are often lonely, have fewer friends than other children their age, and report symptoms of depression.